Richard-zhang/aadml/README.md

 # Next Step

+* implement a visualizer to the dot format to see the computational graph
 * use free monad to represent the syntax tree
 * use recursion scheme makes more senses here
   * understand how recursion scheme can persist tail recursion properties